Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Application

 The first term is the Busemann function which will draw the representations of $x_i$ towards the prototype assigned to the class $y_i$, while the second term penalizes the overconfidence and pulls back the representation towards the origin. \citet{ghadimi2021hyperbolic} showed that the second term can be decisive to improve the accuracy.
 Then, the classification of an input is done by solving $y^* = \argmax_{c}\ \langle \frac{z}{\|z\|}, p_c\rangle$.

 \looseness=-1 We propose to replace the second term by a global prior on the distribution of the representations.
 More precisely, we add a discrepancy $D$ between the distribution $(\exp_0\circ f_\theta)_\# p_X$, where $p_X$ denotes the distribution of the training set, and a mixture of $C$ WNDs where the centers are chosen as $(\alpha p_c)_{c=1}^C$, with $(p_c)_c$ the prototypes and $0<\alpha<1$.
-In practice, we use $D=GHSW_2^2$ or $D=HHSW_2^2$ to assess their usability on a real problem.
+In practice, we use $D=GHSW_2^2$, $D=HHSW_2^2$, $D=SWp_2^2$ and $D=SWl_2^2$ to assess their usability on a real problem and compared with $W_2^2$ and MMD with Laplacian kernel \citep{feragen2015geodesic}.
 Let $(w_i)_{i=1}^n$ be a batch of points drawn from this mixture, then the loss we minimize is

 On Table \ref{tab:acc_pebuse}, we report the classification accuracy on the test set for CIFAR10 and CIFAR100 \citep{krizhevsky2009learning}, using the exact same setting as \citep{ghadimi2021hyperbolic}.
-We report the results given by \citet{ghadimi2021hyperbolic} for the original penalty and for a similar hyperspherical prototype method proposed by \citet{mettes2019hyperspherical}.
+We rerun their method, called PeBuse here.
+We report results averaged over 3 runs.
 We observe that the proposed penalization outperforms the original method for all the different dimensions.
-Interestingly, in dimension 50, the best results are obtained with HHSW when GHSW seems to consistently give better results in lower dimension.

-\section{CONCLUSION AND DISCUSSION}
+\section{Conclusion and Discussion}